jkraybill/workers-and-resources-productivity-mod/README.md

+*EXTRA UPDATE:* this mod still works, and the web version below is what you want, but for a simpler way to make the game more difficult without having to mess with files manually, you may want to try [My Steam Workshop Productivity Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=1950873315).
+It's much more limited in scope and configurabililty than the web mod but is an easier way to dip your toe.

 *UPDATE:* this mod has been migrated to the web!
 The details below still apply, but the mod is now much easier to use!
 [Use the web version](https://jkraybill.github.io/workers-and-resources-productivity-mod/).

 # JK's Productivity Mod for Workers & Resources: Soviet Republic